MicrosoftDocs/Viva/Teams-insights/teams-app-install.md

    ![Add for me button](Images/add-for-me-new-410.png)

-This adds the app to all the places where you might use Microsoft Teams, including the Teams desktop client, Teams on the web, and Teams on a mobile device.
+This step adds the app to all the places where you might use Microsoft Teams: the Teams desktop client, Teams on the web, and Teams on a mobile device.

 > [!Note]
 > You can also locate the Insights app through this link: https://aka.ms/InsightsTeamsApp.